shoukoo/g0.nvim/README.md

 ### :G0TestCurrent {args}
 Running :G0TestCurrent executes the `cd {file dir} && go test -run <func name>` command in the directory of the current file.
 You can also provide additional valid flags as needed, which are documented in go help test.

-The following run the go test with the verbose flag
+Run the go test with the verbose flag

 ```lua
 :G0TestCurrent -v
 ```

-The following run the go test with the integration tag
+Run the go test with the integration tag

 ```lua
 :G0TestCurrent --tag=integration